clip-italian/clip-italian/README.md

 You can use our checkpoints in PyTorch and Flax/JAX.

+**We strongly encourage** using the PyTorch version of the model due to better compatibility with the transformers library.

 ## PyTorch

 We use the [VisionTextDualEncoder](https://huggingface.co/docs/transformers/model_doc/vision-text-dual-encoder) class from HuggingFace to expose our CLIP model in PyTorch.